 Nslookup.exe is a command-line administrative tool for testing and troubleshooting DNS servers and host name resolution issues.
 This tool is installed at the time that TCP/IP is installed on the computer.
 For modern operating systems starting with Windows 2000, TCP/IP is installed by default when a network adapter is installed on the computer.

 Nslookup.exe can be run in two modes: interactive and non-interactive.
 Use interactive mode when you plan on using the tool to send multiple queries to the DNS server.
-Alternatively, non-interactive mode is useful when only a single piece of data needs to be returned.
+Alternatively, the non-interactive mode is useful when only a single piece of data needs to be returned.
 The syntax for non-interactive mode is:

 nslookup [-option] [hostname] [DNS server name/IP]